joannlap/js-bootcamp/data-structures.md

   lenght: 162
 }

-person.age = 22 // (*)
+person.age = 22 // ($)

 console.log(person.name)
 ```
-Might seem that that the line //(*) would cause an error, but the const fixes only the value of the person itself.
+Might seem that that the line ($) would cause an error, but the const fixes only the value of the person itself.
 Person stores the reference to the same object all the time.
-The //(*) goed inside the object, it doesn't reassign person.
+The line ($)goes inside the object, it doesn't reassign person.

 * Different datatypes can be used for properties for objects:
 ** string